sidearmsports/data-engineer-tech-test/README.md

 ### Game Stream

 While the game is going on, there is a file called `gamestream.txt` located in the  `s3/gamestreams` S3 bucket.
 Each time an in-game event happens, it is appended to this file.
-To simplify things, thee game stream only reports shots on goal.
+To simplify things, the game stream only reports shots on goal.
 Here is the format of the file each line is an event and the fields are separated by a space:

 ```
 0 59:51 101 2 0